The mission that never was

 Instead he went in search of a cigar in his breast pocket as he reluctantly followed the soldiers into the rice paddy.
 It would have set a bad example if they wouldn’t join the regular Vietnamese troopers in the field.

 The soldiers ahead of them were already spread throughout the partly dried up rice paddy.
 They were advancing towards the tree line.
-The soldiers appeared reasonably well trained as they covered each other, kneeling every 30 metres, while other squad formations moved forward.
+The soldiers appeared reasonably well trained as they covered each other, kneeling every 30 metres, while other squads moved forward.
 So far it looked more like a military exercise than war.

 ‘The commies will have scampered by then,’ Van Nihn said.
 ‘They’re not going to face tanks and infantry during daylight hours, that would be pretty unusual.
 Nothing to gain.’